 In the context of our topic, it is appropriate to raise the question of equality or, instead, supremacy of individual branches among themselves in the system of separation of state powers.
 For example, regarding this issue, A. Kolodiy notes the following: "After all, there is no absolute balance of powers in constitutional practice.
 The legislative branch undoubtedly occupies a leading place in the theory of the separation of powers, which is explained by the fact that it is laws that serve as the foundation for the functioning of other branches of power, and it is precisely at the implementation of the latter that their activities are aimed.
-This was also emphasized by J. Locke, who proceeded from the interaction of powers in the state, but recognized their mutual subordination and believed that it is the legislative power that should be supreme, and all others, represented by some members of society, proceed from it and are subordinate to it" [12, p.
+This was also emphasized by J. Locke, who proceeded from the interaction of powers in the state, but recognized their mutual subordination and believed that it is the legislative power that should be supreme, and all others, represented by some members of society, proceed from it and are subordinate to it" [19, p.
 119].
-L. Kryvenko also believes that the parliament has a higher level and scope of competence compared to other government bodies [16, p.
+L. Kryvenko also believes that the parliament has a higher level and scope of competence compared to other government bodies [20, p.
 27].
+The two legislation and control are the oldest functions that contemporary parliaments can undertake as one of the fundamental powers of parliamentary institutions around the world, not to mention what was addressed in most studies regarding the need to practice these functions and political mechanisms, "which are regulated by the second function to reduce the authoritarianism and tyranny of governments" [21, pp. 422-423].
 However, it is thought that from the standpoint of the theory of the separation of powers, such an approach is not correct, that is, one that reflects the spirit of this theory.

 At the same time, it should be noted that one of the main founders of this theory, Ch.-L. Montesquieu, indicated that the legislative branch (by virtue of its nature) occupies a decisive position in the division of state power.
 However, this does not mean that the legislative branch is supreme, since in this case the other branches would be subordinate, and such an approach would contradict the principle of the separation of state powers.
 The rule of law in the system of regulatory acts cannot be equated with the rule of the legislator.
 Since the adoption of laws is a complex process, in which, in addition to the legislative body, other entities also directly participate: the people, the president, the government, and others.
-Therefore, the legislative branch of power cannot be considered supreme, since in the mechanism of separation of state powers there is no hierarchy between the branches of power, and the system of checks and balances established in this mechanism allows other entities, such as the head of state, a certain body of justice or a court of constitutional jurisdiction, to control the legislator through the veto rights specified in the legislation, recognition of the law as unconstitutional, etc.
+Therefore, the legislative branch of power cannot be considered supreme, since in the mechanism of separation of state powers there is no hierarchy between the branches of power, and the system of checks and balances established in this mechanism allows other entities, such as the head of state, a certain body of justice or a court of constitutional jurisdiction, to control the legislator through the veto rights specified in the legislation, recognition of the law as unconstitutional. etc.

 As V. Tertyshnyk correctly points out, in our opinion: "There can be nothing supreme (dominant) in the legislative branch.
 The dominance of any branch of government contradicts the principles of a constitutional state, in which the principle of separation of powers is introduced and everything possible is done to eliminate the probable dominance of any of its branches.
-The legislative power itself must ensure the rule of law (natural rights and freedoms of man)"[28, p.
+The legislative power itself must ensure the rule of law (natural rights and freedoms of man)" [22, p.
 34].